-The Taliban's victory will test India, and peace in South Asia
+Afghanistan: The Taliban's victory will test India, and peace in South Asia

 So, what can India do now?
 The country was never as big a player in Afghanistan as Pakistan, the US or Russia.
 But Delhi has always been involved in promoting security and cultural ties.
 Thousands of Afghans are in India for education, work or medical treatment.

-According to Amlendu Misra, a professor of politics at Lancaster University and the author of a book on Afghanistan, there are no good options for Delhi.
+Mr Misra says there are no good options for Delhi.
 "There are bad and then there are worse options," he said.

 The biggest challenge India will face is whether to recognise the Taliban government or not.
 The decision will get tough, especially if Moscow and Beijing decide to acknowledge the Taliban government in some form.
-Experts say Islamabad is likely to recognise the Taliban government, as it did in 1999.
+Experts say Islamabad is likely to officially accept the Taliban government, as it did in 1999.

-India's best option at the moment seems to be keep a channel of communication open with the Taliban.
+India's best option at the moment seems to keep a channel of communication open with the Taliban.
 But it will be an uneasy relationship, considering the history between the Taliban and Delhi.
 The Taliban gave a safe passage to the hijackers of an Indian Airlines plane in 1999 - an incident that remains etched in the collective memory of Indians.
 And Delhi has always kept close ties with the Northern Alliance - a group of Afghan warlords that fought the Taliban between 1996 and 1999.

 With the Taliban in the heart of Kabul, India may now wish to put the past to one side in order to safeguard its own interests, and to ensure the region remains stable.
 There are concerns that militant groups like the Jaish-e-Mohammad Lashkar-e-Taiba will be galvanised by the Taliban's success and plan and execute attacks against India.

+Amalendu Misra, a professor of politics at Lancaster University and the author of a book on Afghanistan, says it's a diplomatic tightrope India will have to walk.

-And India may need all of its diplomatic power to ensure that the contested region of Kashmir doesn't become the next rallying point for the mujahideen.
-It's a tightrope India will have to walk.
+And it may need a strategy to ensure that the contested region of Kashmir doesn't become the next rallying point for the mujahideen.

 While experts say India needs to keep talking to the Taliban, it will have to decide how much it may want to get involved in any anti-Taliban groupings.
 The West is likely to form a united front to keep pressure on the Taliban.
 British PM Boris Johnson has already called for a joint response to the Taliban government.